eugenia1984/english/glossary.md

 - **shopping malls** are large buildings with lots of different stores, and they're common in cities.

+- **short walk**: means a quick or easy walking distance.
+For example: `The café is just a short walk from here`. –> It means it doesn't take long to get there.

 - **sign up**: means to register or create an account for something.
 For example: `I want to sign up for the new course.` -> You want to register to a new course.

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.